-For T/P the alias period of the largest shallow-water constituent M_4 is 31.05 days.
-It is well separated from all important shallow-water and astronomical constituents in T/P altimetry.
-Some other shallow-water tides are less fortunate.
-MS_4 has an alias period of 1084 days and will therefore be prone to contamination by interannual variations in sea level with periods near 3 years.
-M_6 has an alias of 20.70 d, fairly short, but unfortunately this is close to the alias of the L_2 (and coincident $2MN_2$) tide; they are formally separable only after 18 years.
+therefore be prone to contamination by interannual variations in sea level with periods near 3 years.
+M_6 has an alias of 20.70 days, fairly short but unfortunately, this is close to the alias of the L_2 (and coincident $2MN_2$) tide; they are formally separable only after 18 years.

-For the sun-synchronous ERS and Envisat satellites the situation is far worse.
+For the sun-synchronous ERS and Envisat satellites, the situation is far worse.
 Table 1 suggests that these satellites are not suited at all for recovering shallow-water constituents.
-Sun-synchronous orbits sample solar tides S_n , for all species n, at a single phase, giving an alias speed of zero.
-Consequently, interaction constituents involving S_2 end up with identical aliases; for example, $2SM_2$ and $2SM_6$ have speeds identical to M_2 , while $2MS_2$ and $2MS_6$ have speeds of twice the M_2 speed, just like M_4 , All these constituents are thus inseparable.
+Sun-synchronous orbits sample solar tides S_n for all species n at a single phase, giving an alias speed of zero.
+Consequently, interaction constituents involving S_2 end up with identical aliases, for example, $2SM_2$ and $2SM_6$ have speeds identical to M_2 , while $2MS_2$ and $2MS_6$ have speeds twice the speed of M_2 , just like M_4 .
+All these constituents are thus inseparable.
 In general, the ERS satellites are of dubious value in measuring all solar tides (Andersen and Knudsen 1997).

-Andersen (1999) addressed nonlinear shallow-water tidal problems using satellite altimetry and was able to derive estimates of M_4 and M_6 with favorable comparison to tide gauges on the Northwest European shelf.
+Andersen (1999) addressed nonlinear shallow water tidal problems using satellite altimetry and was able to derive estimates of M_4 and M_6 with favorable comparison to tide gauges on the Northwest European Shelf.
 Attempts for other constituents like MN_4 , $2SM_2$, and M_8 were unsuccessful, partly owing to their small amplitudes.
-Initial studies of this sort, based on purely empirical tidal estimates, are useful and necessary, and they pave the way for more sophisticated high-resolution hydrodynamic models that can assimilate altimeter data.
+Initial studies of this sort, based on purely empirical tidal estimates, are useful and necessary and they pave the way for more sophisticated high-resolution hydrodynamic models that can assimilate altimeter data.

-With more than a decade of measurements along the original T/P ground tracks, we find that M4 can now be estimated at each location along-track with high precision.
-We estimate M4 standard errors in most locations to be of order 5-15 mm.
+With more than a decade of measurements along the original T/P ground tracks, we find that M_4 can now be estimated at each location along track with high precision.

+We estimate M_4 standard errors in most locations to be of order 5-15 mm.
 At a few locations, especially in intense boundary currents or near land, the uncertainties grow substantially.
-On the European Shelf this unfortunately occurs most often for some high-tide points in the English Channel.
-For the newer interlaced T/P tracks, flown since September 2002, there is far less data and standard errors are correspondingly higher-of order 35 mm or larger, which is barely acceptable for the study of shallow-water nonlinear tides.
-We use these along-track M4 estimates in the next section as input to the assimilation studies.
+On the European Shelf, this unfortunately occurs most often for some high-tide points in the English Channel.
+For the newer interlaced T/P tracks flown since September 2002, there is far less data and standard errors are correspondingly higher, of order 35 mm or larger, which is barely acceptable for the study of shallow-water nonlinear tides.
+We use these along-track M_4 estimates in the next section as input to the assimilation studies.